spatiebot/ab-client/README.md

 - `/src/_less/styles/<stylename>/style.less` contains all CSS for the UI.
 - `/static/styles/<stylename>/*.png` are all images that are used for this style.
-- `/static/styles/<stylename>/constants.json` defines the colors that are used while drawing the game on the canvas.
+- `/static/styles/<stylename>/constants.js` defines the colors that are used while drawing the game on the canvas.
 A new style can ignore the NO_BITMAPS colors: those are only used for the special bare-bones no-bitmap style.

+All files in the style should be referenced from index.html, because parcel won't deploy them otherwise.

 # attribution